DefaultRisk.com the web's biggest credit risk modeling resource.

 Çelim Yıldızhan of University of Michigan

-Abstract: This paper explores the pricing of default risk in the cross section of equity returns using US corporate bond data during the 1986 to 2006 time period.
-Although financial theory suggests a positive relationship between default risk and equity returns, recent empirical papers find anomalously low returns for stocks with high probabilities of bankruptcy.
+Abstract: Although financial theory suggests a positive relationship between default risk and equity returns, recent empirical papers find anomalously low returns for stocks with high probabilities of default.
+We show that returns to distressed stocks previously documented are really an amalgamation of anomalies associated with three stock characteristics - leverage, volatility and profitability.
 In this paper we use a market based measure - corporate credit spreads - to proxy for default risk.
-We show that credit spreads predict corporate defaults better than previously used measures, such as, bond ratings and accounting based parameters.
+Unlike previously used measures that proxy for a firm's real-world probability of default, credit spreads proxy for a risk-adjusted (or a risk-neutral) probability of default and thereby explicitly account for the systematic component of distress risk.
+We show that credit spreads predict corporate defaults better than previously used measures, such as, bond ratings, accounting variables and structural model parameters.
 We do not find default risk to be significantly priced in the cross-section of equity returns.
 There is also no evidence of firms with high default risk delivering anomalously low returns.
-Our results suggest that default risk is not a priced risk factor.

 JEL Classification: G11, G12, G13, G14.